pavangoudk/terraform_learnings/az104-part1.md

 ## Transition to storage (video moves on)

-# - - - Speaker closes networking emphasis (“networking is one of the biggest things”) and transitions: “let’s talk about storage,” but the provided transcript ends at the start of that section.
+-Speaker closes networking emphasis (“networking is one of the biggest things”) and transitions: “let’s talk about storage,” but the provided transcript ends at the start of that section.

 #